Skip to content

 The scam funnel usually begins with the hook: a long-form video ad that promises to reveal a hidden “secret,” whether it’s a weight-loss hack, a crypto shortcut, or a miracle cure.
 The video keeps viewers engaged by relentlessly pressing on their pain points, repeating messages like, “You’ve tried everything and failed, it’s not your fault.”

-2. The Emotional Build-Up
+2. The emotional build-up

 From there, the pitch moves into an emotional build-up.
 Fake authority is used to create trust, often through deepfaked doctors, celebrity cameos, or stolen before-and-after photos.
 A layer of conspiracy is added with claims such as, “They don’t want you to know this,” and warnings like, “Watch before it’s deleted.”